 The saliva DNA samples were genotyped for 59 single-nucleotide polymorphisms (SNPs) across CpG sites for HPA-axis specific genes NR3C1, NR3C2, CRH, CRHR2, and FKBP5.
 They found about 7 CpG sites that significantly predict the onset of MDD in NR3C1, CRH, CHR1, and CRHR2.

 Saliva DNA (according to Braun et al.,) has a better correlation to the brain than blood or buccal cells, making it the preferable sample type when studying disorders of the brain (such as MDD) with DNAm.
-You can learn more in this blog.
+You can learn more from our blog, Genome-wide DNA methylation comparisons: Brain tissue vs. blood, saliva and buccal cells .

 Humphreys et al. DNA methylation of HPA-axis genes and the onset of major depressive disorder in adolescent girls: a prospective analysis.
 Translational Psychiatry.
 9:245 (2019).